What is a phlebotomist?

 Students will be taught a variety of phlebotomy techniques to obtain blood samples from both adult and pediatric patients.
 They will be trained in the proper techniques to prepare specimens for testing, and they will learn about laboratory regulations, safety issues, and infection control procedures.
 Students will also learn the importance of accurate patient identification, along with procedures for obtaining quality lab specimens.

-At the culmination of this program, students will be well-versed in all aspects of blood collection and immediately eligible for employment.
+At the culmination of this program, which holds a 95% graduation rate, students will be well-versed in all aspects of blood collection and immediately eligible for employment.
 They will also be prepared and qualified to take the American Society for Clinical Pathology (ASCP) Phlebotomy Technician Certification Exam.

 The job outlook for skilled phlebotomists is good.
 Employment prospects are even better for American Society for Clinical Pathology (ASCP) certified Phlebotomy Technicians (PBT).
-Students who graduate from the Geisinger School of Phlebotomy will be well-prepared to take the ASCP certification exam and qualified for phlebotomy positions in hospitals, clinics, doctors’ offices, outpatient service centers, nursing homes, home health agencies, etc.
+Students who graduate from the Geisinger School of Phlebotomy will be well-prepared to take the ASCP certification exam and qualified for phlebotomy positions in hospitals, clinics, doctors' offices, outpatient service centers, nursing homes, and home health agencies.

 Terri A. McElhattan, BS, MT (HEW) PBT (ASCP) CPI (ACA)